dincho-kostadinov/ai_mock_interview_platform/README.md

 - Google Gemeni
 - Zod

-## <a name="features">🔋 Features</a>
+## <a name="features">Features</a>

-👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.
+ **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.
+ **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.

-👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.
+**Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.

-👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.
+**Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.

-👉 **Interview Page**: Conduct AI-driven interviews with real-time feedback and detailed transcripts.
+**Interview Page**: Conduct AI-driven interviews with real-time feedback and detailed transcripts.

-👉 **Dashboard**: Manage and track all your interviews with easy navigation.
+**Dashboard**: Manage and track all your interviews with easy navigation.

-👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.
+**Responsiveness**: Fully responsive design that works seamlessly across devices.

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start">Quick Start</a>

 Follow these steps to set up the project locally on your machine.